Fiserv/firstvision-apac/docs/APIs/Customer-Management/Board-Customer.md

 # Board Customer

-This API is used to board the new customer.
+This API is used to board the new customer in real time.

+Fields that are not provided in the Request object will be initialised to their default values.
+All numeric fields are initialised to zero and alphanumeric fields initialised to spaces.

 ## Endpoint